 How does the Rotation Program work?

-Funding: Students automatically selected for this Program will receive a Medical Genetics Rotation Program Award totally $26,000 for one year (September 2018 – August 2019).
+Funding: Students automatically selected for this Program will receive a Medical Genetics Rotation Program Award totaling $26,000 for one year (September 2018 – August 2019).
 After the first year, the student will receive a stipend of no less than $22,000/year.
 See Medical Genetics Stipend Support.

 Laboratory Rotations: Each selected student will need to identify (and confirm the agreement of) three supervisors for their rotations.
 Final supervisor acceptance is to be arranged at any point prior to May 1.
 More details will be provided to students in their offer letters.